KhiopsML/khiops-python/doc/site/samples/samples.md

 Shows how to handle errors when training a predictor

 Trains the predictor and handles the errors by printing a custom message.
 When the Khiops application fails the Khiops Python library will raise a KhiopsRuntimeError reporting the errors encountered by Khiops.

-    If the latter information is not enough to diagnose the problem, it is possible to save the temporary log file by activating the "trace" flag in the call to [`api.train_predictor`][].
-The path of the log file will be printed to the standard output, as well as that of the dictionary and scenario files (note that the "trace" keyword argument is available in all functions of the [`khiops.core.api`][] submodule).
+If the latter information is not enough to diagnose the problem, it is possible to save the temporary log file by activating the "trace" flag in the call to [train_predictor][khiops.core.api.train_predictor].
+The path of the log file will be printed to the standard output, as well as that of the dictionary and scenario files (note that the "trace" keyword argument is available in all functions of the [khiops.core.api][] submodule).

 ```python
 # Imports